MattM1114/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Write a function that locates a substring.
 5-strstr.c Write a function that prints the chessboard.
 7-print_chessboard.c Write a function that prints the sum of the two diagonals of a square matrix of integers.
-8-print_diagsums.c
+8-print_diagsums.c Write a function that sets the value of a pointer to a char.
+100-set_string.c Create a file that contains the password for the crackme2 executable.
+101-crackme_password